What is Human-Centred Leadership?

 As humans, all members of working organisations bring their illnesses, emotional distress and depression to work.
 At their workplace, the demands of work and the daily interactions with clients, employers and colleagues take a toll.
 Thus, each person experiences a particular kind of suffering, as the stressors at work and in their personal lives intersect in the workplace.

 Yet, this suffering cannot even be expressed.
 Most organisations expect the suppression of unpleasant emotions at work, and the emotional pain of employees is neither displayed, treated nor healed.
 Instead, employees are expected to be professional, taking a “deal with your problems at home” approach.
 But such an attitude is neither caring nor effective.
-It is a pity thus to realise that compassion in the workplace has historically not been a major focal point of organisational studies.
+It is a pity thus to realise that being human-centred in the workplace has historically not been a major focal point of organisational studies.

 This is changing.
 With more employees suffering financially, psychologically, and socially, organisational researchers and practitioners have begun to pay more attention to compassion at work to address such suffering.
 We are beginning to acknowledge the cost of ignoring such suffering and the benefits of compassion at work.